 - Doing something always makes it easier

-- If I play the piano today, I’ll be better at it tomorrow!
+- If I learn to play the piano, I’ll be better at it tomorrow!

-At Hoffman Academy, we want everyone, everywhere to be able to learn the piano.
+At Hoffman Academy, we want everyone, everywhere to be able to learn how to play piano.
 We will teach you good posture, technique, how to sight read, play by ear, compose, improvise, appreciate music, play beautifully, be awesome, you get the whole deal!
 Give lesson one a try to start learning piano today.

-All the best to you as you begin your piano journey!
+All the best to you as you begin your journey of how to play piano!